-Exchange 2016 CU4 has been released to the Microsoft download centre!
-Exchange 2016 has a different servicing strategy than Exchange 2007/2010 and utilises Cumulative Updates (CUs) rather than the Rollup Updates (RU/UR) which were used previously.
-CUs are a complete installation of Exchange 2016 and can be used to install a fresh server or to update a previously installed one.
-Exchange 2013 has the same servicing methodology.
+Exchange 2019 CU4 has been released to the Microsoft Volume Licensing Center!
+Exchange 2019 has a different servicing strategy than Exchange 2007/2010 and utilises Cumulative Updates (CUs) rather than the Rollup Updates (RU/UR) which were used previously.
+CUs are a complete installation of Exchange 2019 and can be used to install a fresh server or to update a previously installed one.
+Exchange 2013 and 2016 have the same servicing methodology.

 Updates Of Particular Note